esthercsoke/Project-Daisy/README.md

   <img width="400" src="./Img/Day1Planning/Created-tasks.png">

-We decided to begin with first writing the decription of the website, as this could give us a better understanding of how the website would run overall.
+We decided to begin with first writing the description of the website, as this could give us a better understanding of how the website would run overall.

   <img width="400" src="./Img/Day1Planning/description-of-website.png">